The Cap Table: What, why and how

 In most cases, the names of the equity holders (sometimes referred to as security holders) will be listed on a Y-axis and the types of equity on the X-axis.
 Types of equity can include convertible notes, stocks or preference stocks.
 All of the equity holdings of each individual or company, should be listed separately, in a single row.

-There is no set order by which equity holders need to be listed but many will place the founders first, followed by directors and executives then key employees with equity (this could include options under an ESOP) then other investors, such as angel investors or VCs who have invested in the company.
+There is no set order by which equity holders need to be listed but many will place the founders first, followed by directors and executives then key employees with equity then other investors, such as angel investors or VCs who have invested in the company.
 Another option is to list investors in descending order by ownership, showing the largest holders at the top.
 It’s never a bad idea to stroke the ego of your biggest investors!

 Every single time you issue new equity, your cap table must be updated.
 Cake makes this particularly easy if you already use the platform to run your raise and distribute your ESOP.
 It’s a single source of truth, with all moving parts speaking to one another.